 A Mr Wilson was the next proprietor of the mill and formed the Oak Bank Printing Company in the last years of the 19th century.
 However, it was not until 1910 that the Bollington Printing Company was formed.
 From 1910 to the late 1960s the company was involved in the progressive use of cottons and was one of the leading producers of roller printed British fashion textiles.

 The cloth was received from the weaver in the ‘grey’.
 It was bleached or dyed in preparation for printing.
 The printing machines had multiple chromium plated copper rollers each adding its own colour to the cloth.
 Above the rollers were colour boxes and brushes to provide dyestuff to the engraved rollers.

 The cloth went through many processes to ensure fast bright colours.
 After printing, the cloth was steamed, aged, sprayed, oxidised, washed, dried, resinated, stentered, calendered, rewashed and dried, examined and rolled before it was ready for sale in shops or to the making-up trade as the finished article.

-Although the Bollington Printing Company printed nylons, spun rayons, terry toweling and furnishings among other cloths, the principal fabric was fashion dress cotton which was then treated in finishing to give it whatever special qualities were required.
+Although the Bollington Printing Company printed nylons, spun rayons, terry towelling and furnishings among other cloths, the principal fabric was fashion dress cotton which was then treated in finishing to give it whatever special qualities were required.
 For example, the ease of a drip dry fabric for washing or the warmth of a brushed surface, the silky look or the constant freshness of a crease resisting summer dress.